centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 The ns-inputter is a multi-purpose wrapper component that helps with the display of the following form control types:

-- text (including tel, email, password, and number)
+- text (including tel, email, and number)
 - radio buttons
 - checkboxes
 - select (drop-downs)
 - textareas

 These types of inputs are used to help customers enter and select information.
 Inputs can only be used within a form.
+If you would like to use a password input then please see the [ns-password](components/ns-password.md) component.

 ## Most common input types